Current Vacancies

 The difference we make

 We make an amazing difference to the lives of the people of South Warwickshire.
 What we do is often life-changing and sometimes life-saving.
-In 2020-21 we delivered our advice and advocacy to over 4,800 people and advised on over 25,000 issues.
+In 2022-23 we delivered our advice and advocacy to over 4,500 clients and advised on over 26,000 issues.

 Our funding and projects